AndrePablo/Presence/README.md

 ![alt text](https://github.com/Ashwins9001/Presence-App/blob/main/img/Alexa-workflow.PNG)
 Shown above is a demonstration on the Alexa SDK test suite.
 If an Alexa-powered device such as an Amazon Echo is available, the application can run on that as well.

+## Security
+Credentials used to access back-end MongoDB cluster stored as configuration variables in Heroku deployment settings to ensure access to cluster limited to administrators only.
+JSON Web-Token (JWT) login authorization added to ensure users (school administration staff) do not have to re-login upon subsequent page access for convenience.

 # API Overview